The Suicide Squad post-credits scene explained (spoilers!)

 Warning: Spoilers ahead!
 Spoilers ahead!

-New movie The Suicide Squad lives up to its name with most of the cast being killed off in a suicide mission.
-But one DC comics character gets a second chance in the post-credits scene.
+The Suicide Squad lives up to its name with most of the cast being killed off in a suicide mission.
+But one DC comics character gets a second chance in the post-credits scene of the new movie.

 This new 2021 Suicide Squad sequel/reboot is a scabrous, side-splitting and surprisingly smart supervillain romp, as I note in my CNET review.
 When the smoke clears, let's see how the movie's climactic scene sets up the forthcoming Peacemaker TV series, which the film's director James Gunn and star John Cena are bringing to streaming service HBO Max in 2022.